 "It's quite obvious to me you have no idea what you're doing," he replied flatly.
 "I have no fear that with a little persuasion you will tell me what I want to know."

+Her eyes widened.
 He waited for her to quake, but instead, her heart shaped face turned stormy.
 "What is so unbelievable about me that you think I don't pose a threat?"
 She crossed her arms over her chest.
-"I seem to recall surprising you with a thousand volts of electricity not more than a week ago."
+"I seem to recall surprising you with a few hundred volts of electricity not long ago."

 "And it did not prove successful."